Introduction

 • Run npm install then npm run build to compile frontend assets.

-• Visit site to start installer.
+• Visit your site URL to start the installer.

-• Enter DB credentials and purchase code.
+• Enter DB credentials and your CodeCanyon purchase code.

 Purchase verification Finalize installation Installation success